cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ## Configure a Server

 Go to the `Cetmix Tower/Servers/Servers` menu and click `Create`.
+Enter server name and a unique server reference.
+Leave the "reference" field blank to generate a reference automatically.
+You can also select a color which is used to mark a server in the kanban view.

-Enter the server name and fill the values it the tabs below:
+Fill the values it the tabs below:

 **General Settings**